rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-17-oct-2020.md

 slug: "/2020-11-04-trick-or-trait"
 categories:
   - "newsletters"
 summary: "Welcome to November, Rust blockchaineers.
-We hope your Halloween wasn't too frightful.
-  In the meantime we hope you wrote some great Rust.
-  Though mostly not Rust-specific, the coolest stuff we've got for you this month is a bunch of interesting new papers."
+  We hope you've been writing some great Rust.
+Though mostly not Rust-specific, the coolest stuff we've got for you this month are a bunch of interesting new papers on blockchain-related topics."
 ---

 Welcome to the #17 edition of Rust in Blockchain, the hypest newsletter about the hypest tech.